Towards Fairness-Aware Federated Learning: The Proposed Taxonomy of FAFL

 \subsubsection{Client Customization}

 Another approach to FAFL client selection focuses on customized model settings or customized training procedures.
 System heterogeneity and statistical heterogeneity are two key challenges in the deployment of FL applications.
 However, despite the client heterogeneity, current FL paradigms often distribute the same initial models to all clients at the beginning of training rounds.
-As a result, clients with lower capabilities require a longer time to complete training.
-In such cases, these clients may be perceived by the FL server as stragglers and excluded from subsequent rounds of client selection.
+As a result, clients with lower capabilities (in terms of computing hardware, network connections, etc.) can often be excluded from subsequent rounds.
+The reason for this is that these clients need more time to complete model training and would be perceived as stragglers by the FL server.
 To mitigate this problem, works have been proposed to dynamically adapt the FL model framework or the training procedure based on client capabilities.
-This approach promotes fairness by enabling under-represented or never-represented clients to participate in FL.
+It promotes fairness by enabling under-represented or never-represented clients to participate in FL.

-\textbf{Customizing Client Models:} Several FAFL works leverage the dropout technique \cite{Srivastava2014DropoutAS} to adapt FL models to reduce the bias caused by threshold-based client selection schemes.
-In \cite{Caldas2018ExpandingTR}, \textit{Federated Dropout (FD)} has been proposed.
+\textbf{Customizing Client Models:} Several FAFL works have leveraged the dropout technique \cite{Srivastava2014DropoutAS} to adapt FL models to reduce the bias caused by threshold-based client selection schemes.
+In \cite{Caldas2018ExpandingTR}, \textit{Federated Dropout (FD)} was proposed.
 It allows each FL client to receive a sub-model with a size suitable for local training based on its computational resources.
 The model updates from the clients are then reconstructed by the FL server and aggregated to form the global model.
 The training procedures are summarised in Figure \ref{fig:federateddropout}.
 For fully connected layers, a number of activations are often dropped.
 For convolutional layers, a fixed ratio of filters are often dropped.
 This reduces the computational and communication costs, as smaller sub-models enable more efficient local training and model exchanges between the FL server and the FL clients.
 Lossy compression is applied to further reduce the communication cost.
 It is a simple approach that can be applied to CNN-based FL frameworks.
-By using FD, clients with low capabilities can join FL by training a custom-pruned sub-model, thus enabling fairer treatment among heterogeneous clients.
-However, this approach incurs extra costs when determining the suitable federated dropout rates.
+By using FD, clients with low capabilities can join FL by training a pruned sub-model.

 While FD successfully decreases communication and local computation costs, it drops activation nodes randomly and does not address the decomposition of the neural networks.
 It treats them as black-box functions without inspecting the changes in the internal structure of the model as a result of the dropout operations.
 To address these issues, \textit{Adaptive Federated Dropout} (AFD) was proposed in \cite{Bouacida2020AdaptiveFD}.
 It maintains an activation score map which is used to select a group of important activation nodes to generate the sub-model that best fits each client, so as to speed up convergence and reduce accuracy loss.